 - My husband also loves using this griddle when making a lot of pancakes.

 The best way to store the leftover pancakes is in an air-tight container in the fridge.
 They will keep fresh for up to 3 days.

 The Best Way To Freeze Pancakes:

-Freezing pancakes is really easy.
+Freezing pancakes is easy.
 It is important to freeze pancakes that have cooled to room temperature.
 The main goal is to prevent them from freezing together as one.
 To help prevent the pancakes from sticking together, put a small piece of wax paper between each pancake.
-Place the pancakes in a freezer safe zipper bag and put into the freezer.
+Place the pancakes in a freezer-safe zipper bag and put them into the freezer.

 What is the Best Way to Reheat Pancakes?

-I like to reheat my pancakes three different ways.
+I like to reheat my pancakes in three different ways.